 Our Lord Jesus is worthy of all praise and glory, for ALL He has accomplished, in obedience to God and in love towards us, in order to become our King and High Priest.
 A true confession and understanding of this great, great prophetic truth should result in our individual and corporate, right now, yielding to our “Lord” and our ministering to our “High Priest” as His Own dedicated “Royal Priesthood” (1st Peter 2:9).

-Let us gloriously live this truth in our Lord and let us declare this truth to His church, that the lights may come fully up on our King and High Priest, our resurrected and indwelling Lord, Jesus Christ.
+Let us live this truth in our Lord and let us declare this truth to His church, that the lights may come fully up, in our King and High Priest, resurrected and indwelling, Jesus Christ.
+Hallelujah!